mahesh989/Basic-Data-Cleaning/README.md

 # Data Analysis

-- The code the following analyses (summary):
+The python code is mainly responsible for the following analyses:
 - Reads in the Chipotle orders data from a local file
 - Cleans the item_price column by removing the dollar sign and converting the datatype from object to float64
 - Identifies the missing values and replaces them with 'Regular Order' for the choice_description column